Shahzaib2028/OpenCV-Volume-control-hand-gesture/README.md

 increase or decrease the volume by moving your thumb and index finger just like you zoom-in picture in your smart phone

-## you need the following libraries.
+## you need to install the following libraries.
 openCV

 numpy

 media-pipe

+pycaw